-The accompanying unaudited interim condensed consolidated financial statements have been prepared on the same basis as the Company's audited consolidated financial statements as of and for the fiscal year ended December 31, 2019, which are included in the Company's annual report on Form 10-K filed with the Securities and Exchange Commission on March 22, 2019 (the "2018 Annual Report"), and, in the opinion of management, include all adjustments, which are normal and recurring in nature, necessary for a fair presentation of the Company's financial position and results of operations.
+The accompanying unaudited interim condensed consolidated financial statements have been prepared on the same basis as the Company's audited consolidated financial statements as of and for the fiscal year ended December 31, 2019, which are included in the Company's annual report on Form 10-K filed with the Securities and Exchange Commission, or SEC, on March 13, 2020, or the 2019 Annual Report, and, in the opinion of management, include all adjustments, which are normal and recurring in nature, necessary for a fair presentation of the Company's financial position and results of operations.
 Operating results for interim periods are not necessarily indicative of the results that may be expected for a full fiscal year or any other period.
-The accompanying condensed consolidated balance sheet as of December 31, 2018 has been derived from the Company's audited consolidated financial statements at that date but does not include all of the disclosures required by U.S. GAAP.
-As such, the information included in this quarterly report on Form 10-Q should be read in conjunction with the Company's audited consolidated financial statements included in the 2018 Annual Report, including the notes thereto.
+The accompanying Condensed Consolidated Balance Sheet as of December 31, 2019 has been derived from the Company's audited consolidated financial statements at that date but does not include all of the disclosures required by U.S. GAAP.
+As such, the information included in this quarterly report on Form 10-Q should be read in conjunction with the Company's audited consolidated financial statements included in the 2019 Annual Report, including the notes thereto.